 If you’re an author, you could give away free chapters of your book and include a call-to-action to buy the full copy at the end.
 Or, you could give away an audio version, so that people can listen to it while driving.

-Offering sample chapters can increase book sales.
+Offering sample chapters can increase book sales and success for your small business.
 That’s exactly what Nathan Barry does with his book The App Design Handbook.

 A typical example of growth hacking for authors is Amazon’s “preview” feature, allowing buyers to preview the first few pages of any book.
 Smart authors will have a strong opening that persuades readers to place an order.